SMB & Use Cases

 Milestone-Based Deployment Framework

 Successful context management implementation follows a milestone-driven approach that aligns with business objectives and provides measurable value at each stage.
+This framework ensures systematic progression while maintaining flexibility to adapt to changing business needs and technical requirements.

 Phase 1: Foundation (Months 1-3)